AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30889-magento-patch-can-t-invoice-bundle-products-virtual-and-simple.md

 * Adobe Commerce (all deployment methods) 2.3.0 - 2.4.1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

-<u>Prerequisites</u>:
+<ins>Prerequisites</ins>:

 Install Adobe Commerce with [Inventory Management](https://devdocs.magento.com/guides/v2.4/inventory/).

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Go to **Admin**.
 1. Create a simple product.